tv-labs/appium-examples/README.md

 ## Device Constraints

-TVLabs uses a constraint system to specify which device to use for testing.
+TV Labs uses a constraint system to specify which device to use for testing.
 You can set various constraints in the capabilities object:

 ```javascript
 const capabilities = {